odenas/indexed_ms/README.md

 $ ls *.maxrep
 index.txt.rev.maxrep
 ```
 The flag `-load_cst 1` tells the program to load the `.cst` file generated above.
 The name of the output file indicates that we used the suffix tree topology of the reverse index.
-Now we are ready to build the matching statistics type, for example,
+Now we are ready to build the matching statistics in parallel with, say, 4 threads:

 ```
-(myenv) user@laptop:fast_ms$ bin/matching_stats_parallel.x -s_path index.txt -t_path q1.txt -load_cst 1 -load_maxrep 1 -lazy_wl 1 -nthreads 4
+$ bin/matching_stats_parallel.x -s_path index.txt -t_path q1.txt -load_cst 1 -load_maxrep 1 -lazy_wl 1 -nthreads 4
 building RUNS ...
  * loading the CST from index.txt.fwd.stree DONE (0 seconds, 130 leaves)
  ** filling 4 slices with : 4 threads ...